ok-nick/opensource.contentauth.org/docs/signing/get-cert.md

 ## Certificate requirements

-A signing certificate and key (credentials) must conform to the requirements in the [C2PA specification Trust Model section](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html#_trust_model).
-The certificate must:
+A signing certificate and key (credentials) must conform to the requirements in the [C2PA specification X.509 Certificates section](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html#x509_certificates); specifically, it must:

 - Follow the public key infrastructure (PKI) X.509 V3 specification.
 - Have the Key Usage (KU) extension, which must be marked as critical.